JG1UDL/rfsoc_qpsk/README.md

 ```sh
 pip3 install --upgrade git+https://github.com/strath-sdr/rfsoc_qpsk.git
 ```

-**Note:** If using PYNQ image v2.5, include `--no-dependencies` as this image already has all the neccessary packages.

 The notebook should now be available in the `rfsoc_qpsk/` folder.
 Use Chrome if possible — the rendering performance is important.